Preventive Care or Medical Care? Learn the Difference

 If a person has symptoms or anything looks unusual on a screening test, they may need a diagnostic test, which is considered medical care.
 Diagnostic tests take a closer look to see if disease is present.

 The technology for diagnostic and medical tests may be similar.
 But where and when you take them and who reads the results are different.
-The out-of-pocket costs are also different.
+The out-of-pocket costs may also be different.

 Why Fix What Isn’t Broken?